-Making the correct diagnosis of PCOS is essential since there are multiple syndromes with similar signs and symptoms which can mimic the disorder but require different treatments.
-Therefore, PCOS can only be ruled-in after a comprehensive work-up has ruled-out other disease entities.
+Making the correct diagnosis of PCOS is essential as there are multiple syndromes with similar signs and symptoms which can mimic the disorder but require different treatments.
+So PCOS can only be made, after a comprehensive workup and the more serious endocrine disorders are ruled out.